Supernova fast flavor conversions in 1+1D : Influence of mu-tau neutrinos: Full space-time evolution

-One interesting thing to note here in the linear stability curves (insets of Fig.\,\ref{fig:AllCase}) is that in the cases 3 and 4, there are no instabilities for the K=$\Phi^{\alpha\beta}$ mode which is equivalent to saying k=0 as k=K-$\Phi^{\alpha\beta}$.
-This also agrees with the fact that when we calculate the Im($\Omega$) following the formalism of \cite{Dasgupta:2018ulw} by finding the moments, we do not obtain any instability.
-This is because of the fact that the moments formalism is based on the calculation of Im($\Omega$) for the case of k=0.
+One interesting thing to note from the linear stability curves (insets of Figure \ref{fig:AllCase}) is that in the cases 3 and 4, there are no instabilities for the k = 0 mode.
+Here, `k' is the shifted wave vector in the corotating frame and is defined as k = K-$\Phi^{\alpha\beta}$, where $\Phi^{\alpha\beta}=\int \frac{d\textbf{v}}{4\pi}\, \textbf{v}\,G_{\textbf{v}}^{\alpha\beta}$ is the neutral lepton current term as defined in Sec. \ref{sec:Linearized Regime}.
+For the given spectra $G_{\textbf{v}}^{\alpha\beta}$ (shown in Figure \ref{fig:angdist}), in case 3, \textbf{$\Phi^{\mu\tau}$}$=-0.00528$ and similarly in case 4, \textbf {$\Phi^{e\mu}$}$=0.00371$ and \textbf {$\Phi^{e\tau}$}$=0.0298$ in units of $\mu_0$.
+From the insets of the lower two panels of Figure \ref{fig:AllCase}, one can see that Im($\Omega$) $=0$ corresponding to these values.
+In other words, no instabilities are present in cases 3 and 4 for K = $\Phi^{\alpha\beta}$, i.e., k = 0 mode.
+This also agrees with the fact that when we calculate the Im($\Omega$) following the formalism of Ref. \cite{Dasgupta:2018ulw} by finding the moments, we do not obtain any instability for these cases.
+This is because the moments formalism is based on the calculation of Im($\Omega$) for the case of k=0.
+On the other hand, for case 2, \textbf {$\Phi^{e\mu}=\Phi^{e\tau}$} $=-0.024$, corresponding to which a nonzero Im($\Omega$) exists (shown in the insets of second panel from top of Figure \ref{fig:AllCase}), although it is not the maximum value.
+Therefore, for this case, we obtain instability from the moments calculation.